EPU Environments

 epu_set(config_ptr)near the start ofrender(), then calldraw_epu()after your 3D geometry so the environment fills only background pixels.

 Determinism note: The EPU has no host-managed time.
-To animate an environment, keep a deterministic u8 phase in your game state (e.g. phase = phase.wrapping_add(1) each frame), write it into the opcode parameter you want to drive (commonly param_d), and call epu_set(...) again with the updated config.
+To animate an environment, keep a deterministic u8 phase in your game state (e.g. phase = phase.wrapping_add(1) each frame), write it into an opcode parameter that the authored variant actually consumes for motion (often param_d, but not universally), and call epu_set(...) again with the updated config.

 // 8 x [hi, lo]